Indian Singaporeans: Social reform movements

 From the 19th century, Hindu reform movements emerged in India as part of a broader cultural modernisation.
 These movements sought to promote what they saw as a more authentic form of Hinduism while addressing social abuses, such as the Hindu caste system.
 These movements spread to overseas Indian communities, including Singapore.
 Groups like the Ramakrishna Mission, Arya Samaj and Sree Narayana Mission were active conduits of this reform movement.
 Traditional religious practices, especially among lower caste Hindus, centred around various rural folk traditions, esoteric rituals and superstitions.
-In contrast, the new movement appealed to better educated urban Hindus, by conducting religious education classes for children and adults, and interpreting the values, concepts and principals behind the religion for lay people.
+In contrast, the new movement appealed to better educated urban Hindus by conducting religious education classes for children and adults and interpreting the values, concepts and principles behind the religion for lay people.
 These groups also encouraged a more direct relationship with God, unmediated by Brahmin priests and rituals, through individual devotion (stemming from the Bhakti movement), chanting Bhajans, or hymns, as well as through yoga.
 Charitable service was also promoted.
-The Ramakrishna Mission in Singapore set up a home for boys from troubled homes, while the Sree Narayana Mission set up a home of the destitute elderly.
+The Ramakrishna Mission in Singapore set up a home for boys from troubled homes, while the Sree Narayana Mission set up a home for the destitute elderly.

 Another social reform movement was the Self-Respect Movement, which emerged in Tamil Nadu in the 1920s to liberate Dravidian people, and especially Adi Dravidas and lower caste Tamils from what was seen as Brahmin oppression.
 This movement sought inspiration from Tamil history and culture.
 In Singapore, groups like the Tamil Reform Association were inspired by this movement.
 They imported publications from India that promoted the movement, and they also hosted visiting leaders of the Self-Respect Movement from Tamil Nadu when they visited Singapore.
-The Singapore groups focussed on moral, social and religious reform.
+The Singapore groups focused on moral, social and religious reform.
 For example, they campaigned against caste distinctions and alcohol abuse.
-These groups also promoted the use of the Tamil language, and the development of Tamil literature in Singapore, through the establishment of Tamil newspapers and schools.
+These groups also promoted the use of the Tamil language and the development of Tamil literature in Singapore through the establishment of Tamil newspapers and schools.
 They were also involved in the union activism, especially in those work sectors dominated by Tamils.
 Tamil-educated journalists and teachers were at the forefront of this movement.
 Leaders like Thamizhavel G. Sarangapani were especially instrumental in championing the rights of Tamils and Indians, by encouraging Indians to register for Singapore citizenship in the 1950s and by campaigning to make Tamil one of Singapore's official languages.